 Countries around the world also have regulations for the collection and recycling of used electrical and electronics products, packaging materials, and batteries.
 Companies must comply with the requirements of each law including product design to save resources and facilitate recycling, labeling and information provision to promote user participation in the sorted collection of products for recycling, as well as information provision for proper product disposal.

-Through audits at the end of the product design process, Casio evaluates each product design in terms of resource savings, ease of dismantling, recycling potential, and recycled material content.
-Confirmation is also made to see whether the recycling symbols and displayed information meet legal requirements worldwide.
+Casio evaluates products in terms of resource savings, ease of dismantling, recycling potential, and recycled material content.
+Confirmation is also made to see whether the recycling labels and displayed information meet legal requirements worldwide.

 Compliance Relating to Power Consumption